 Today we have SQL engines available for Hadoop which can be overwhelming to mention in a single slide.
 Newer SQL-on-Hadoop solutions are showing up frequently and the existing ones are maturing at a rapid pace.

-A few of the solutions currently available are:
+antibiotic amoxicillin over the counter A few of the solutions currently available are:

 - Apache HAWQ (incubating) aka Pivotal HDB